"*" indicates required fields

 By denying deductions, the government aims to encourage timely and accurate tax compliance, leveling the playing field for those who already meet their obligations on time.

-This proposed change reinforces the importance of staying on top of your tax payments.
+This proposed change reinforces the importance of staying on top of your tax payments, especially with the upcoming tax deduction changes.
 Going forward, any late payments will incur non-deductible interest charges, potentially increasing your overall tax liability.

 To prepare for these proposed changes we recommend that you: